 - pain around the incision if you had a cesarean

 Complications after childbirth are rare.
 But it’s important to be aware of your symptoms and to call your doctor if you experience anything unusual.
 Some symptoms that may indicate a problem include:

 - heavy bleeding that lasts for more than a few hours

 - large blood clots

-- pain in the lower abdomen after the first few days postpartum
+- pain in the lower abdomen after the first few days following delivery

 - nausea and vomiting